creepyLANguy/SoundSwitcher/README.md

 ___

-You may also modify *devices.txt* to only contain the audio devices you use.
+You may also modify *devices.txt* by selecting the "Edit" option to only contain the audio devices you use.
 This is helpful when using the double-click feature to easily toggle between a small number of devices, eg. speakers and headphones.
+Select "Restart" after editing to enable your file changes.
 ___

 Copyright (C) Altamish Mahomed - All Rights Reserved